Tomas-Kuchta-FPV/Open-ESPilot/JOURNAL.md

 **Time spent: 2h**

-## Assigned pins to the ESP pins and testes it by compiling adupilot code - 6.-8.7.2025
+## Assigned pins to the ESP pins and tested it by compiling adupilot code. - 6.-8.7.2025
 After reading a lot of documentation and Davids Pin definition I have created a LibreOffice Calc sheet to write my notes and GPIO pin assigments.
 I have learned that the pins for the [sd card in mmc mode can't be reassigned](https://github.com/ArduPilot/ardupilot/blob/eeb72ce9622dbe6a5dda6ae1cb8352c0c00750f9/libraries/AP_HAL_ESP32/SdCard.cpp#L96C5-L117C7).
 [And the SPI3 controller can bypass GPIO Matrix to improve preformance.](https://github.com/davidbuzz/ardupilot/blob/8875cd8d980312bfe78d42909fcda2e10fdb5c46/libraries/AP_HAL_ESP32/README.esp32s3-pin-selection-hints.txt#L24C1-L44C99) As of now I don't think is implemented in ardupilot code.
 One issue I see is that the GPIO pins are all over the place and the routing will be more difficult.
 So I kept these in mind and worked around them.

 ### Compiling Ardupilot
 For now I just assigned pins to the important Devices.
 I have tested the ardupilot port to the ESP32 platform in the past.
 I was using the ESP32 with a GY-91 IMU.
 For that I have prepared a podman container.
 I'm sharing the secret sauce in [Ardupilot_DEV_Container.md](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/blob/main/Ardupilot_DEV_Container.md)